Rei-SwitchBot/faq/en-us/Tag.md

 2. Due to the model itself, iPhone 12 might have a big chance of failing to write NFC data.
 Please try the writing process a few more times.

+---
+### Troubleshooting When Scanning SwitchBot NFC Tag with My iPhone, It Shows “Open with SwitchBot,” and the Device Won’t Work until I Tap It.

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+When using iOS, after scanning an NFC tag, a message saying "SwitchBot NFC Tag Open with SwitchBot" will appear at the top of the screen.
+Please note that you must tap this message for the action to be executed.
+This behavior is due to the specifications of the operating system, and unfortunately, it is not possible for SwitchBot to disable the display of this message.
+Note: This message does not appear on Android phones.
+We sincerely apologize for any inconvenience caused and appreciate your understanding.
+If you have any other questions, please do not hesitate to contact us.